DENT 7009B - Population Oral Health Research Thesis (Part B)

 Learning & Teaching Activities

 Learning & Teaching ModesThis course is one where independent research is undertaken under the guidance of a supervisor, with whom the student meets fortnightly across two semesters.
-Where a student has not previously acquired specific skills that support efficient research (eg search strategies, organising data) they will participate in appropriate workshops or online learning, early in their period of enrolment (ie in the first half of the first semester of a full-time enrolment).
+Where a student has not previously acquired specific skills that support efficient research (eg search strategies, organising data) they will participate in appropriate workshops or online learning, early in their period of enrolment.
 Students will be expected to communicate about their research project in a variety of modalities.

 If students have not already completed PUB HLTH 7300OL ‘Developing a research proposal’ as part of their coursework, they will have access to it to support the development of their research proposal and literature review.
-Workshops scheduled at key stages throughout the semester will support student learning and development of research skills including oral presentation skills.
+Students will have access to courses and workshops as required throughout the semester to support their learning and development of research skills including oral presentation skills.

 Learning Activities SummaryOnline resources or workshops to assist in the development of preliminary skills (eg Endnote, Word for long documents) will be made available to students to support their research.

 Milestone Item Description 1* Research proposal To be lodged by week 2 of the first semester of enrolment 2* Ethics application If applicable, to be lodged as soon as practical, preferably prior to enrolment 3* Independent research Undertaken under the guidance of a supervisor 4* Literature review A literature review of about 4,500 words is to be prepared, to provide context for the research,and identify the gaps in current knowledge to be addressed in the research 5* Seminar presentation - proposal A seminar is presented regarding the proposed research and summarising the literature review.
-6 Seminar presentation - final About a month before submission for a full-time enrolment, and mid-second semester for a part-time enrolment, a seminar is presented regarding the research undertaken 7 Written thesis The results of the research are submitted in the form of either:
+6 Seminar presentation - final In the month before submission a seminar is presented regarding the research undertaken 7 Written thesis The results of the research are submitted in the form of either:

 a) a thesis of no more than 30,000 words